mattions/neuronvisio/README.rst

 - Pylab integration to plot directly the result of the simulation
 - Exploration of the timecourse of any variable among time using a color coded scale
 - the GUI runs in its own thread so it's possible to use the console (integrated with IPython)
+- automatically download and load models from `ModelDB <http://senselab.med.yale.edu/modeldb/>`_

-More info are available on the homepage: http://mattions.github.com/neuronvisio/
+More info are available on the homepage: http://neuronvisio.org

 Offline Documentation
 ---------------------